txn2/txeh/README.md

 # Etc Hosts Management Library

-This small go library was developed to encapsulate the complexity of working with /etc/hosts by providing a simple interfact to load, add or remove rntries and save a /etc/host file.
-No validation is done on the input data and is considered out of scope for this project.
+This small go library was developed to encapsulate the complexity of working with /etc/hosts by providing a simple interface to load, create, remove and save entries to an /etc/host file.
+No validation is done on the input data.
+Validation is considered out of scope for this project, use with caution.

 Basic implemention:
 ```go